 General and Administrative Expenses.
-General and administrative expenses increased \$0.5 million for the three months ended June 30, 2008 to \$2.9 million, from \$2.4 million for the comparable period during 2007.
-This increase was primarily due to increases in salaries and related personnel costs (including a \$0.3 million increase in stock-based compensation charges) due to an increase in staff employed during the three months ended June 30, 2008 as compared to the same period in 2007.
+General and administrative expenses increased \$0.2 million for the three months ended September 30, 2008 to \$2.8 million, from \$2.6 million for the comparable period during 2007.
+This increase was primarily due to increases in salaries and related personnel costs from an increase in staff employed during the three months ended September 30, 2008 as compared to the same period in 2007, partially offset by a reduction in outside services utilized during the 2008 period as compared to 2007.